This is a record of current work and work in progress:

 My primary interest is artists and the art communities that connect them: how we work, what we love, what inspires us, how we engage with art and each other and the world at large.

-My blog contains a deeper dive into my thinking if you're interested.
+My blog contains a deeper dive into different things I'm working on if you're interested.

 Should you be interested in purchasing the work, you can email me for more information.
-If we come to an agreement, I'll the work transfer it to the gallery page if it isn't already there, where you can pay directly to this WIX safe website and have the art sent to you immediately.
+If we come to an agreement, I'll transfer the work to the gallery page if it isn't already there, where you can pay directly to this WIX safe website through your paypal or credit card and have the art sent to you immediately.

 Out of the Blue, Mixed Media, 20" x 16"